 Share your pet safety tips and more on our Animal Radio Facebook Page.

 Cloning Client Success Stories

 Melain Rodriguez, ViaGen Pets

-Melain explains that she recently delivered several cloned kittens.
+Melain explains that she delivered several cloned kittens.
 She states that she has personally been present for every cloned kitten to date, which is one of her favorite parts of her job.
 She explains that it is such a happy and emotional experience when a client receives their delivery and that you can't imagine the excitement and emotion that goes on.

 At that time, cloning was not available.
 However, the clients decided to preserve their cat's DNA with the hope that one day they might be able to clone their cat.
-ViaGen Pets has been preserving DNA for around 12 years, with the hopes that cloning would someday be available.
+ViaGen Pets has been preserving DNA for many years, with the hopes that cloning would someday be available.
 That time is now.

 Once they started the process, it went very smoothly.
-Melain explains that she is with every client every step of the way, from start to finish, giving them pregnancy updates and updates on birth.
+Melain explained that she is with every client every step of the way, from start to finish, giving them pregnancy updates and updates on birth.

 In this particular situation, two beautiful kittens were born.
 They were both genetic twins to the original cat and they stayed with ViaGen Pets until they were about 8-12 weeks of age.

 When someone clones a cat, they can receive more than one cloned animal.
 There are sometimes cloned litters, which are smaller than average litters.
 ViaGen's litter sizes are usually between 1-3 kittens.
 The client will receive as many kittens as are born in the litter.
 Surprisingly, you can also clone a clone.

 Animal Radio News - Lori Brooks